ramancodes/c-lag-learnings/README.md

 For Singly linked List program -
 In this program almost all the basic operations to be performed on a singly linked list are shown.

+For Doubly linked List program -
+In this program almost all the basic operations to be performed on a doubly linked list are shown.

 Note -
 This is an experimental code with the basic knowledge of c language.
 All the codes are properly working but on the basic level only.